baumrock/RockFrontend/README.md

 $rm->noMigrate();
 ```

-If using DDEV make sure you have a correct webserver type: `webserver_type: apache-fpm`
+If using DDEV make sure you have a correct webserver type otherwise the reloads will be buggy and slow: `webserver_type: apache-fpm`

 <img src=hr.svg>